junjun188/Vehicle-Routing-Problem-with-Time-Window/README.md

 Discrete Bat Algorithm(DBA)

 Bat algorithm applies to the continuous domain.
-In the following, we extend bat algorithm to the discrete domain where we call this algorithm as discrete bat algorithm.
+In the following, we extend bat algorithm to the discrete domain where we call this algorithm discrete bat algorithm.